Problems solved

 Goal and need based life insurance journey

-Introducing the MVP of the Buy Now proposition in 2018, there were still a lot of areas for improvement.
+Introducing the MVP of the Buy Now proposition in 2018 still left a lot of areas for improvement.
 The increasing demands from regulators and the potential for enhanced conversion performance presented us with further opportunities to optimize the user journey.

 We identified the following areas of improvement in the question set around conversion rate and sales performance: